-2018-009 FINDING: Audit Package Late Filing
+2019-006 FINDING: Audit Package Late Filing

-Corrective Action Plan: We are currently on schedule to complete the FY2019 audit by the end of June 2020, and from there we should be on schedule to complete the FY2020 audit by the March 2021 deadline.
+Corrective Action Plan: The goal is to complete the FY2020 audit by the end of June 2021, and then intend to complete the FY2021 audit by the March 2022 deadline.

-Anticipated Completion Date: March 2021.
+Anticipated Completion Date: March 2022.

-2018-010 FINDING: Lack of Impact Aid Documentation and Written Uniform Guidance Policies
+2019-007 FINDING: Grant Compliance and Written Uniform Guidance Policies

-Corrective Action Plan: The District will create written policies for allowable expenses & begin adequate records of student counts.
+Corrective Action Plan: The District will create written policies for allowable expenses and additional review processes will be applied to the Impact Aid Application.